If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 It’s a desert climate, with sunny days 330 days out of the year.
 Nights tend to be cooler so I recommend packing layers.

-I’ve been in March during the harvest and again in winter after pruning and found it to be beautiful in both scenarios.
+I’ve been in March during the harvest and again in winter after the pruning and found it to be beautiful in both scenarios.

 Read More: When to Visit Argentina (By Region & Season)